footie-house

 How much are £2 million mortgage rates?

-Banks and building societies have been lowering their mortgage rates, and there are now sub-5% two-year fixes, and some five-year fixes are getting closer to 4.5%.
+Banks and building societies have been lowering their mortgage rates.
+Two-year fixes are now sub-5%, and some five-year fixes are approaching 4%.
 The average mortgage rate for borrowers with larger deposits is around five per cent.

 Click to view our large mortgage loan best buy table and borrowing calculators.